-Part time students will study across four years, studying half the number of modules as full time students.
-An example of a part-time study plan is below:

-Year 1, Semester 1 Year 1, Semester 2 Year 2, Semester 1 Year 2, Semester 2 Academic and Professional Skills Development Practical Animal Husbandry and Handling Introduction to Animal Behaviour Conservation and Sustainability Biological Systems Exotic Animal Biology, Husbandry and Welfare Year 3, Semester 1 Year 3, Semester 2 Year 4, Semester 1 Year 4, Semester 2 Animal Health and Disease Small Scale Research Project Design and Management of Animal Collections Welfare and Law Companion Animal Training and Behaviour Enterprise in the Land-based Sector

-The qualification will not be advertised as a part time option, learners that decide to undertake the qualification part time will infill with full time learners.
+Animal Health and Disease Welfare and Law Co mpanion Animal Tr aining and Behaviour Enterprise in the Land-based Sector Part study across four years uple of a part-time stud s, studying half the num ly plan is below: iber of modules as fu Ye ear 1, Semester 1 Year 1, Semester 2 Year 2, Semester 1 Year 2, Semester 2 Р Academic and rofessional Skills Development Practical Animal Husbandry and Handling Introduction to Animal Behaviour Conservation and Sustainability В iological Systems Exotic Animal Biology, Husbandry and Welfare Ye ear 3, Semester 1 Year 3, Semester 2 Year 4, Semester 1 Year 4, Semester 2 A nimal Health and Disease Small Scale Research Project Design and Management of Animal Collections Welfare and Law Co ompanion Animal Training and Behaviour Enterprise in the Land-based Sector The qualification will not be advertised as a part time option, learners that decide to undertake the qualification part time will infill with full time learners. Арр orenticeships Apprenticeships Whilst there are higher level apprenticeships in this area including animal trainer and veterinary technician neither of these are currently being offered by any provider nationally, in addition there is no natural link to modules delivered as part of this qualification, therefore they have not been embedded in this qualification.